ASSERT-KTH/royal-chaos/README.md

 We seek to attain a simplified illustration about chaos engineering applied on a simulated Netflix environment in ns-3 with the intention to provide some enlightenment for the principles of chaos engineering and in addition to this we will also present a suggestion about how to infer an unknown system as a possible application, derived from the knowledges acquired from our chaos journey.

 More details in the paper: [Simulation of Chaos Engineering for Internet-scale Software with NS-3 (Zubayer Anton, Luong Tai, DiVA, 2018)](http://www.diva-portal.org/smash/record.jsf?pid=diva2%3A1216905&dswid=-2200)

+## ChaosOrca
+ChaosOrca is a tool for doing Chaos Engineering on containers by perturbing system calls for processes inside containers.
+Where monitoring/observability is a key part of the system to be able to reason about the given perturbations effect on the container.
+The system utilises strace built in system call fault injections, as such it can add delays, return error codes, do so intermittenly and more.
+Metrics recorded are System calls, HTTP, Logs and Performance related ones.

+More details to come.